Vishalzz/Streamlit-Zomato-Restaurant-rating-Full-model-building-and-deployment/README.md

 ### Running the project
 1. Ensure that you are in the project home directory.
 Run below command to start streamlit API.

-For detailed model building and prediction API
+For detailed "model building and prediction" API
 ```
 streamlit run ZomatoRating_2.py --server.maxUploadSize=1028
 ```

-For predicton API only
+For "predicton" API only
 ```
 streamlit run app.py
 ```